J'Marcus Webb

-J'Marcus Webb (born August 8, 1988) is an American football offensive tackle who is a free agent.
-He was drafted by the Chicago Bears in the seventh round of the 2010 NFL Draft.
-He played college football at West Texas A&M.
+J'Marcus Webb (born August 8, 1988) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the West Texas A&M Buffaloes.
+He was selected by the Chicago Bears in the seventh round of the 2010 NFL draft.

-Webb has played for the Minnesota Vikings, Kansas City Chiefs, Oakland Raiders, Seattle Seahawks, Indianapolis Colts, and Miami Dolphins.
+Webb also played in the NFL for the Minnesota Vikings, Kansas City Chiefs, Oakland Raiders, Seattle Seahawks, Indianapolis Colts, and Miami Dolphins.

-Early years
+Early life

 Webb played football at North Mesquite High School in Mesquite, Texas.

 College career

 In 2006, as a freshman, Webb played for the University of Texas Longhorns.
 The Longhorns went 10–3 and Webb played in the 2006 Alamo Bowl.
 In 2007, Webb transferred to Navarro College, and in 2008, he transferred to West Texas A&M University.

 Professional career

 Chicago Bears

-Webb was selected in the seventh round (218th pick overall) of the 2010 NFL Draft by the Chicago Bears.
+Webb was selected in the seventh round (218th pick overall) of the 2010 NFL draft by the Chicago Bears.
 On May 16, 2010, Webb agreed to a four-year deal with the Bears.

 In 2012, Webb was listed as the starting left tackle ahead of Chris Williams.
 In 2013, after the Bears signed Jermon Bushrod, Webb shifted to right tackle.
 On August 30, 2013, Webb was placed on waivers by the Bears.